input-output-hk/marlowe/docs/marlowe-semantics.md

           (st1,res1,ac1) = step comms st con1 os
           (st2,res2,ac2) = step comms st1 con2 os
 ```
 Because the model is _stateful_ and produces output actions, to make a step, it is necessary to execute a single step of each of the contracts `con1` and `con2` in sequence: first `con1` then `con2`.
+With its revised semantics, Marlowe 2.0 makes the `Both` construct commutative.

 ### `Choice`